 Wild and Wonderful Garden Club Camp (boys and girls, rising 5th and 6th grade Garden Club Members): We will highlight ideas from The Garden Club of Georgia; have programs on attracting birds and butterflies, fishing, outdoor recreation, a night hike and just enjoying the quietness outside the city.
 Register by June 1, 2015.
 To register, or for more information, contact Molly Kimler at (770) 464-3589 or email@example.com .

 Shooting Sports Camp (ages 12-16): We've expanded and improved this popular camp.
 Campers will receive hands on instruction from DNR professionals in archery, shotgun, air rifle and .22 rifle.
-Campers may also participate in a Youth Hunter Education Challenge (YHEC), which qualifies them to participate in the state YHEC.
+Campers will also get certified in NRA’s 1st Steps Shotgun and Rifle program and earn various marksman badges.

 ACE (Adventures in Conservation Education) Overnight Camp (6th-8th grade): ACE is a unique workshop/camp for middle school students focusing on wildlife conservation.
 Participants will spend five days immersed in Georgia wildlife via hands-on activities and day trips including birding in Piedmont National Wildlife Refuge, canoeing in Bond Swamp, mist-netting bats at Oconee National Forest, and exploring bogs at Ohoopee Dunes.
 Also, they will spend time learning to shoot shotguns, hiking to a rock outcrop and studying streams with fisheries biologists.

 For more information on overnight camps, please call (770) 784-3059.